ryyppy/rescript-promise/README.md

 ```

 This will expose a global `Promise` module (don't worry, it will not mess with your existing `Js.Promise` code).

+## Examples

+- [examples/FetchExample.res](examples/FetchExample.res): Using the `fetch` api to login / query some data with a full promise chain scenario

 ## Usage